jackokeeffe/QUIKSend/README.md

 ### Credits:
 - [PySimpleGUI](https://github.com/nngogol/PySimpleGUIDesigner) for their 'simple' GUI module and for helping me trouble-shoot some issues!
-- [othneildrew](https://github.com/othneildrew/Best-README-Template) for creating an awesome README.md template!
+- [othneildrew](https://github.com/othneildrew/Best-README-Template) for creating a README.md template.
-- [Github](https://github.com/github/gitignore) for creating a .gitignore template (I had never made one previous to this).
+- [Github](https://github.com/github/gitignore) for creating a .gitignore template.
-- [alexkaratarakis](https://github.com/alexkaratarakis/gitattributes) for creating a .gitattributes template (I had also never made one previous to this).
+- [alexkaratarakis](https://github.com/alexkaratarakis/gitattributes) for creating a .gitattributes template.